dmbarbour/wikilon/docs/ApplicationModel.md

 * export `foo.*` whenever we export `foo`
 * rename `foo.*` whenever we rename `foo`
 * delete `foo.*` whenever we delete `foo`
-* replicate `foo.*` and internal bindings to clone `foo`

-With hierarchical structure, every word becomes a potential object or a filesystem-like directory, albeit based only on bundling conventions.
-The definitions themselves remain acyclic, but at the 'object' level we may easily express cyclic relationships, e.g. by having attributes that indicate context.
+Similarly, if we 'fork' an object, we might clone all the attributes and rewrite internal structure.

+*Important:* Deep hierarchical structure is unnecessary and discouraged.

+Attributes with rich structure can be defined by reference to another toplevel object in the dictionary.
+Richly attributed references, similarly, may also be reified as objects.
+Thus we never need more than one level of attribute.
+Favoring a 'flat' namespace also gives us shorter words, a more object-oriented and relational structure, more precise security decisions, etc..

+To discourage deep hierarchy, AO words remain size-limited to 60 bytes UTF-8.
+Shallow hierarchy seems acceptable, so long as it remains close to flat.

-Attributes have no semantics beyond the de-facto conventions surrounding them.
-Attributes like `foo.gc` might cover deep policy for memory management within object `foo`, such that we don't specifically need `.gc` attributes within the individual attributes.
-Attributes like `foo.doc` may describe other attributes.
+Attributes have no semantics beyond the de-facto conventions durrounding them.
+An attribute like `foo.gc` may cover policy for GC of all attributes within `foo`, not just `foo` itself.
+It is feasible to use attributes like `foo.class` to model something similar to class-based or prototype-based OOP, or at least support inheritance of attributes.

 ## Explicit Spreadsheets

-An AO dictionary with a cache for incremental computing gives us some very spreadsheet-like characteristics.
-An update to a definition may readily propagate through a dictionary.
-But we can take this further by explicitly modeling spreadsheets - as in a grid of cells that can be edited and rendered.
-This is easily achieved by use of attributes and objects.
+An AO dictionary with a cache for incremental computing gives us some spreadsheet-like characteristics.
+An update to a definition may propagate through our dictionary.
+However, we can take this further by explicitly modeling spreadsheets - a grid of reactive cells that can be edited in table form, and are bundled for rendering and export.

-Trivially, we could use `mySheet.A1` to define cell `A1` for rendering in a conventional spreadsheet.
-However, I suspect it would be more useful to use a hierarchical structure, such as: `mySheet.row.column` (or `.column.row`).
-This should simplify moving to higher dimensions and symbolic identifiers in both dimensions.
-We could easily render with automatic ordering based on row names or column values.
+Trivially, we could use a convention like `mySheet.A1` to define cell `A1`, or a slightly more structured `mySheet.1.A`.
+However, I believe we can do much better.

+Define each row by *reference* to another object, e.g. `@mySheet.1 {%foo}`.
+Then use attributes of the referenced object as columns, e.g. `foo.A` and `foo.B` fill columns `A` and `B` for row `1`.
+The definition of `foo` may be treated as a special attribute `foo.@`.
+In general, we may also render rows by object name, e.g. rendering `foo` instead of `1` in the row.
+And we can automatically sort rows based on a choice of row number, object name, attribute data, etc..

+Modeling spreadsheets as collections of object references allows spreadsheets to serve as direct manipulation interfaces and lightweight development environments instead of passive 'views' of the dictionary.
+We can model higher-dimensional spreadsheets, e.g. where each row is a spreadsheet.
+Multiple spreadsheets can easily share structure, but we may just as easily define fresh objects like `mySheet:1` when introducing a new row.
+When we introduce security models, we may enforce them at row-level.
+Visual or interactive renderings for objects readily apply.

+## Immutable Objects

+Immutability can be supported by a simple convention of naming objects by secure hash of their content.
+This immutability is verifiable even across import/export actions.
+Here, I propose a `$` prefix for objects so named.

+        $hash
+        $hash.license
+        $hash.author
+        $hash.type
+        $hash.proof
+        $hash.render
+        $hash.doc
+        $hash.common_name

+All attributes are protected by the secure hash, and I assume any transitive dependencies are also immutable.
+Such objects should provide a very nice middle ground between stowage resources and mutable AO dictionary structure.
+They can be shared between dictionaries easily, cached, searched, composed, rendered, etc..
+Type declarations or prover hints are preserved.

+A `common_name` attribute could record the original name, as used in any documentation, to support debugging, search, projectional editing, and so on.

+Computing the hash is easy, just build a AO file of the content without the hash, ordered by name, then take the secure hash of that AO file.
+Verification is similarly easy - strip the hash and recompute, or just distribute the AO file with the hash stripped.

+        @$ (main definition)
+        @$.author (author)
+        @$.common_name (original name)
+        @$.doc (documentation)
+        @$.license (license)
+        @$.render (rendering hints)
+        @$.type (type declaration)

+Of course, because we're including all attributes, we might end up with some strongly connected components.
+In those cases, the entire strongly connected component will need to be treated as a single immutable object and hashed together, albeit with a little room for subcomponent structure - e.g. we might use `$hash:1` and `$hash:2` to refer to the first and second subcomponents respectively.

+With 60 byte words, we can use a 40 byte secure hash (200 bits base 32), a 4 byte subcomponent id, and 12 byte human meaningful attribute labels.
+That should cover most use cases.

 ## Security for Dictionary Applications